 - Prenatal diagnosis is usually possible.

-Currently, there is no specific treatment for XP although research is ongoing.
+Currently there is no cure for xeroderma pigmentosum.
+Gene therapy is still in an investigational stage.
 Management involves preventing damage and dealing with damaged tissues at an early stage.

 In the UK, Guy's and St Thomas' Hospital has been designated the national centre for treating children with XP, in collaboration with the photobiology unit at Ninewells Hospital, Dundee and the diagnostic laboratory service at the University of Sussex.
 Their aim is a department where specialists in dermatology, neurology, ophthalmology and other relevant fields work together to support XP patients and their doctors UK-wide.